21-ways/21-ways.github.io/ch0-04-building-blocks.md

 Alice\'s **digital signature** is checked by everyone.
 If the transaction is deemed valid, it will eventually be confirmed, and the transfer of funds is complete.
 Alice\'s old vault is now empty.
-Two new vaults were created: one for Alice and one for Bob. \[Footnote: What I call \"vaults\" here is what we call UTXOs in the Bitcoin world.\]
+Two new vaults were created: one for Alice and one for Bob.[^vaults]

+[^vaults]: What I call \"vaults\" here is what we call UTXOs in the Bitcoin world.

 While this picture is again incomplete, it is a somewhat accurate description of what happens when sats change hands.
 I hope that an